Leanne & Naara: Breakout artists (2016–2019)

 In 2016, a year after their graduation, they composed and released their debut single "Again".
 It garnered 1 million streams for 2 months and earned top spots on Spotify's Philippines Viral 50 and other countries' charts and at #12 on Global Viral 50.

 In 2018, the duo released their own version of Nina's 2006 hit "Someday", which became an instant hit on both radio and streaming platforms.
 They would later join the Elements Music Camp alongside Ben&Ben and Reese Lansangan.

 In 2019, the duo officially signed under Warner Music Philippines.

 Daybreak, new music (2020–present)

 In 2020, the duo released their first studio album, Daybreak, consists of 8 tracks featuring their lead singles "Keeping Me Up" and "Who's Gonna Love You".
 The album was co-produced in collaboration with Sonic State Audio and London-based Chasing Fantasia.
-The album would later won for Best Album at the 34th Awit Awards.
+The album would later win Best Album at the 34th Awit Awards.

 In 2021, they released Daybreak (Live), a 13-track live album version of Daybreak including pre-2020 non-album singles accompanied by a recorded virtual concert, shot at the Maybank Theater's Globe Auditorium in BGC, Taguig.
 The virtual concert premiered on their official YouTube channel on September 4, 2021.

+In 2024, the duo confirmed their intimate relationship amid breakup insinuations.